GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 2. Once this is done, give them some time to organise themselves and go over the instructions.
 3. After some time you should check and go through the groups to see if there are any questions or misunderstandings.
 4. After the initial round, visit the groups if necessary.
 Ask if the groups need more time and adjust the times accordingly
-5. Once the group work is over gather the trainees together.
+5. Once the group work is over, gather the trainees together.
 Check if there are any problems or questions.
 6. Once this is done, let the groups present their results.

 ### End of an exercise